 PaleoAmerica is a peer-reviewed, quarterly journal that focuses on the Pleistocene human colonization of the New World—the only scientific journal of its kind.
-The journal’s scope is interdisciplinary, covering archaeology, genetics, paleoanthropology, linguistics, and paleoenvironmental sciences; and it is international, covering North and South America, the Caribbean, and areas of the Old World from which the first Americans came.
+The journal’s scope is interdisciplinary, covering archaeology, genetics, paleoanthropology, linguistics, and paleoenvironmental sciences.
+PaleoAmerica is international, covering North, Central, and South America, the Caribbean, and areas of the Old World from where the first Americans came.

 How to Receive PaleoAmerica

 CSFA members can now subscribe to the journal at the member’s only yearly price of $22 for online, electronic access, and $35 for printed issues.
 Visit our Join/Renew page for more information.

 This scholarly journal was published by the Center from 1984 to 2011.
 It provided syntheses on significant topics in the field, updates on site excavations, and the results of important research.
 Current Research in the Pleistocene was published once a year.